neurodata/treeple/DEVELOPING.md

 or if you have two-factor authentication enabled: <https://pypi.org/help/#apitoken>

-    twine upload dist/* --repository scikit-tree
+    twine upload dist/* --repository treeple

 4. Update version number on ``meson.build`` and ``pyproject.toml`` to the relevant version.

-See https://github.com/neurodata/scikit-tree/pull/160 as an example.
+See https://github.com/neurodata/treeple/pull/160 as an example.